Day Camp for Children

 Word of Mouth

 We get many campers through word of mouth – it’s amazing!
 People trust first-hand knowledge through friends and associates.
-For more information, you can point them to our website at westpark-baptist.com or give them one of our handouts.
+For more information, you can direct them to our website at westpark-baptist.com or provide one of our handouts.